 Okay so you’ve now got 6 reason why you need an IP agreement.
 We stand by because we said so.

 Get cracking, get one sorted!
 As always, don’t hesitate to hit up your resident chic legal geek (yours truly) for a helping hand.
 Find Foundd on Instagram, Facebook or LinkedIn.
-Or book your free legal consultation here!
+Or book your legal consultation here!

 Next, swap the computer mouse for your respective creative implement we discussed at the start, and get back to doing the creating!
 Or swap it for a wine glass, no judgment here.